dcasota/photonos-scripts/README.md

 - Nuget, a Microsoft .NET foundation Windows x86 package manager CLI https://www.nuget.org/
 - Windows Packagemanagement (formerly OneGet) and Powershellget, a package management provider based on NuGet provider https://github.com/PowerShell/PowerShellGet/releases
 - Packageproviders (nuget, powershellgallery)
-- Photon OS built-in Windows PowershellCore and Powershell modules packagemanagement and powershellget
+- Windows PowershellCore by Photon OS package provider tdnf and Powershell modules packagemanagement and powershellget

 Don't wonder - the full installation takes quite some time.
 As the installation consumes 1 hour and more (!) and usually you don't need a full Mono development environment, it became more a learn project.
 If interested, see files Findings_*.